Vivaldi antenna

 A Vivaldi antenna or Vivaldi aerial or tapered slot antenna is a co-planar broadband-antenna, which can be made from a solid piece of sheet metal, a printed circuit board, or from a dielectric plate metalized on one or both sides.

-The feeding line excites an open space via a microstrip line or coaxial cable, and may be terminated with a sector-shaped area or a direct coaxial connection.
-From the open space area the energy reaches an exponentially tapered pattern via a symmetrical slot line.
+The feedline excites an open space via a microstrip line or coaxial cable, and may be terminated with either a sector-shaped area or a direct coaxial connection.
+From the open space, the signal traverses an exponentially tapered pattern via a symmetrical slot line.

 Vivaldi antennas can be made for linear polarized waves or – using two devices arranged in orthogonal direction – for transmitting / receiving both polarization orientations.

-If fed with 90-degree phase-shifted signals, orthogonal devices can transmit/receive circular-oriented electromagnetic waves.
+If fed with 90° phase-shifted signals, orthogonal devices can transmit/receive circular-oriented electromagnetic waves.

-Vivaldi antennas are useful for any frequency, as all antennas are scalable in size for use at any frequency.
-Printed circuit technology makes this type antenna cost effective at microwave frequencies exceeding 1 GHz.
+Vivaldi antennas are useful for any frequency, as all antennas are scalable in size for use at any wavelength.
+Printed circuit technology makes this type antenna cost effective for microwave frequencies 1 GHz or higher.